 Sun umbrella fee: we ended up paying 100,000 dong for 2 sun loungers and an umbrella, though we did see people get rip off.
-If you are planning on staying long, choose a restaurant where a sun lounger is free if you buy their food and drinks.
+If you are planning on staying long, choose a restaurant where a sun lounger is free if you buy their food and drinks (which is basically most).

 Popular time: morning are usually quiet, it gets increasingly crowded in the afternoon before sunset.

 Vietnamese cuisines are the bomb, and so there are plenty of cooking classes vying for your attention.
 From the famous restaurant to packaged sight-seeing and cooking courses advertised in travel agency, it’s best to decide just how hands on you want to be for this class and how much you are willing to pay.
 On average, the price you’ll find online are around 30 to 35 USD.
 And it makes no difference whether you book it in advance or when you arrive in the city.

 We had combined our cooking class with a trip to the water coconut village, which we booked at Eden Travel and costs 525,000 dong in 2016.